-So, what is messaging in the IntelliJ Platform and why do we need it?
-Basically, its implementation of Publisher Subscriber Pattern that provides additional features like broadcasting on hierarchy and special nested events processing (nested event here is a situation when new event is fired (directly or indirectly) from the callback of another event).
+IntelliJ Platform's messaging infrastructure is an implementation of Publisher Subscriber Pattern that provides additional features like broadcasting on hierarchy and special nested events processing (a nested event is an event directly or indirectly fired from the callback of another event).

-Here are the main components of the messaging API.
+The following sections describe the main components of the messaging API:

-This class serves as an endpoint at the messaging infrastructure.
-I.e., clients are allowed to subscribe to a specific topic within a bus and send messages to that topic within that particular bus.
+Topic class serves as an endpoint at the messaging infrastructure.
+Clients are allowed to subscribe to a specific topic within a bus and send messages to that topic within that particular bus.

-display name just a human-readable name used for logging/monitoring purposes;
+Display name - a human-readable name used for logging/monitoring purposes.

-listener class that is a business interface for particular topic.
+Listener class - a business interface for a particular topic.
 Subscribers register an implementation of this interface at the messaging infrastructure.
 Publishers later retrieve objects that conform to the interface (IS-A) and call any methods defined on those implementations.
-The messaging infrastructure takes care of dispatching the message to all subscribers of the topic by calling the same method with the same arguments on the registered implementation callbacks;
+The messaging infrastructure takes care of dispatching the message to all subscribers of the topic by calling the same method with the same arguments on the registered implementation callbacks.

-Is the core of the messaging system.
-Is used at the following scenarios:
+MessageBus is the core of the messaging system.
+It is used in the following scenarios:

-Manages all subscriptions for particular client within particular bus.
+MessageBusConnection class and manages all subscriptions for a particular client within a particular bus.

-keeps number of topic handler mappings (callbacks to invoke when message for the target topic is received) Note: not more than one handler per-topic within the same connection is allowed;
+Connection stores topic-handler mappings - callbacks to invoke when message for the target topic is received (not more than one handler per topic within the same connection is allowed).

-it's possible to specify default handler and subscribe to the target topic without explicitly provided callback.
-Connection will use that default handler when storing (topic-handler) mapping;
+It's possible to specify default handler and subscribe to the target topic without explicitly provided callback.
+Connection will use that default handler when storing a topic-handler mapping.

 Message buses can be organised into hierarchies.
 Moreover, the IntelliJ Platform has them already: